iapyeh/sshscript/tutorial.md

 # Scenario II

-Suppose that your maintaining host is in cloud.
-Now you think that the common.spy should not be there since it contains password of all servers.
-You hope that those passwords could keep in your office.
+Suppose that your development host is in the cloud.
+Now you think that the common.spy should not be there since it contains passwords of all servers.
+You hope that those passwords could be kept in your office.
 And you already have a safe host in your office.
 Then you can do it by this way:

 Let’s create a file named “secret.spy” on the safe host, and put passwords there